nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the data in HR Pro Max++ consisting of all `Project` and `Task` objects which are contained in their respective unique list (e.g. `UniqueProjectList` object).
+* stores the data in HR Pro Max++ consisting of all `Project` and `Task` objects which are contained in their respective unique lists (e.g. `UniqueProjectList` object).
-* The `UniqueStaffList` contains only staff members belonging to the `Project` object that is being viewed (e.g. after a `ViewCommand`).
+* stores the `UniqueStaffList` that contains only staff members belonging to the `Project` object that is being viewed (e.g. after a `ViewCommand`).
 * stores the filtered `Project`, `Task` and `Staff` objects (e.g., results of a `FindCommand`) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<T>`, where `T` is either a `Project`, a `Task` or a `Staff` object, that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 * stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+This is exposed to the outside as a `ReadOnlyUserPref` object.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, which should make sense on their own without depending on other components)

 **API** : [`Project.java`](https://github.com/AY2223S1-CS2103T-T09-3/tp/blob/master/src/main/java/seedu/hrpro/model/project/Project.java)